andresmascl/andresmascl/README.md

 # Welcome!

 ### What I am currently working on
-As a hobby i'm working in a voice assistant + playwright integration in Python
+A voice assistant + playwright integration project in Python.
+Just for learning purposes and own home use.

 ### Proyects I have worked on